View our EdD Early Childhood specialization completion requirements

 Since graduating with her DNP in 2011, Dr. Schweickert has focused on educating doctoral nurses and providing APRN telehealth nursing education.
 Patty also has developed and participated in a variety of telehealth programs to address rural health care needs including a (2015) Health Resources and Services Administration (HRSA) Grant Award for a Preceptor Education Program titled: Advanced Practice Nurse Preceptor Link and Clinical Education (APN PLACE), and a (2016) HRSA Grant Award for a School Telehealth Program titled: Better Health Care for Kids, Parents, and Communities (eBACKPAC).
 Patty was Program Director of APN PLACE from 2015-2018.

 Dr. Schweickert is Clinical Faculty at the UVA School of Nursing where she teaches Telehealth.
-Patty is the Strategic Consultant for APRNs for the UVA Karen S. Rheuban Center for Telehealth.
+Patty served as the Strategic Consultant for APRNs for the UVA Karen S. Rheuban Center for Telehealth.
 She is Contributing Faculty at Walden University College of Health Sciences teaching in the DNP Program; and Adjunct Faculty at ODU College of Health Sciences collaborating with colleagues to promote and teach telehealth nursing.
 As a member of the National Organization of Nurse Practitioner Faculties (NONPF) work group that developed the position paper on educating nurse practitioners in telehealth, Dr. Schweickert disseminates support for telehealth nursing education.
 Patty is a founding member of the international telehealth Millennia2015 WeHealth Task Force.
 She lectures and mentors within UVA and has lectured locally, nationally, and internationally on telehealth nursing and neuroradiology nursing.
 She is a published researcher in nursing telehealth education, telehealth stroke education, neuroradiology, and a variety of nursing topics.
-Her most recent publication is an APRN telehealth textbook titled, “Telehealth Essentials for Advanced Practice Nursing” (Slack, June 2020).
+Her most recent publication was an APRN telehealth textbook titled, “Telehealth Essentials for Advanced Practice Nursing” (Slack, June 2020).
+The second edition is in progress.

 BS, Wheeling Jesuit University